WATA technology enables the local production of sodium hypochlorite (chlorine) for water disinfection and treatment purposes.

 WATA devices have been sold for almost 10 years to large organizations such as WHO, ICRC, UNICEF, Swiss Agency for Development and Cooperation, MSF, OXFAM, HELVETAS, CARITAS, and others.

 No official testing has been completed.
 The manufacturer uses positive feedback from customers as evidence of positive field results.Correspondence with manufacturer

 Limestone deposits are formed during production which needs to be cleaned with 1:1 clean water and vinegar solution to ensure efficiency.

 Ideally, the power supply is to be placed in a room adjacent to the production room.
 If this is not possible, place it as far as possible from the container where the chlorine is produced, in order to avoid contact with chlorine vapor which is highly corrosive.

 The power supply should not be placed on the floor level and the devices need to always be immersed in the saltwater solution before being plugged into the power supply.
 The devices need to be rinsed with clear water after each production.

-The 6 g/L active chlorine concentration complies with recommendations of CDC for the disinfection in health centers.
+WATA technology complies with recommendations of CDC and WHO (2004) for the disinfection in health centers.

 In context photographs (0)